 What you need to know before you apply for a second balance transfer credit card.

-You’ve come to the end of your current balance transfer promotion and you haven’t repaid your entire debt, but you’re not out of luck.
-You may have the option of moving it to another card with a low or 0% intro APR on balance transfers.
+If you’ve come to the end of your current balance transfer promotion and haven’t repaid your entire debt, you have options.
+You may be able to move your remaining debt to another card with a low or 0% intro APR on balance transfers.

-While there’s technically no restriction on the number of times you can transfer your credit card balance, there are conditions you need to be aware of.
-This guide covers the terms and conditions you should know about so you can get another break on your credit card interest repayments.
+While there are technically no restrictions on the number of times you can transfer your credit card balance, you should be aware of the conditions.

 How to make a second balance transfer